fiskaltrust/rollout-doc/technical-operations/rollout-scenarios.md

 ![Main POS-System for multiple Terminals](images/scenario-5B-RR.png "Main POS-System for multiple Terminals")

 ### Hosted Middleware & custom data centers
 This scenario works best in centralized system architectures.
 You connect many POS Systems or terminals to the hosted version of the fiskaltrust.Middleware.
-The Middleware operates either in the user's data center or our cloud (as a SaaS product called SignatureCloud).
-In countries where remote signing is allowed (Austria and France), this is the recommended solution, as it does not require any locally installed Middleware instances.
+The Middleware operates either in the user's data center or our cloud (a SaaS product called SignatureCloud).
+This solution is recommended in countries where remote signing is allowed (Austria and France), as it does not require any locally installed Middleware instances.

 ![Main POS-System for multiple Terminals](images/scenario-6-RR.png "Main POS-System for multiple Terminals")